Germany's Scholz in India: What's at stake? – DW – 02/25/2023

-Olaf Scholz is heading to India for the first time as German chancellor where he will meet Indian leader Narendra Modi.
+Olaf Scholz is heading to India for the first time as German chancellor, with a meeting with Indian leader Narendra Modi on the schedule.
 Experts tell DW what they think will be the top talking points between the pair.

 https://p.dw.com/p/4Nweo